Graph-based Multivariate Conditional Autoregressive Models: Introduction

-From the modeling perspective, Mardia's specification has a difficulty with parameterization.
-It is usually difficult to have a meaningful parameterization for $\bfB_{ii'}$ and $\bfSigma_i$ unless one pursues a simple formulation.
-On the other hand, when we have graphical knowledge about the $J$ responses, it is also difficult to incorporate this information directly.
-It is arguable that Mardia's specification presents a disconnect: the between vector variation is specified through a precision structure (the conditional autoregressive model) but the within vector variation is specified through a conditional covariance structure ($\bfSigma_i$).
-To remedy this disconnect, one shall consider either the whole covariance structure or the whole precision structure.
-In this paper, we investigate the latter case as it is a natural extension of the univariate conditional autoregressive model and is particularly useful when graphical information is available.

-We shall point out other recent work on multivariate conditional autoregressive models. \cite{Kim:2001} developed a twofold model for the bivariate situation and \cite{Jin:2005} introduced a conditional specification also for the bivariate situation.
-Multivariate situations were considered by \cite{Gelfand:2003}, \cite{Jin:2007}, \cite{MacNab:2011}, \cite{Mart:2013} and many others.
-We will show the connection between our framework and some of these earlier work.
+We shall point out other recent work on multivariate conditional autoregressive models. \cite{Kim:2001} and \cite{Jin:2005} proposed conditional autoregressive models for bivariate areal data.
+Multivariate models were considered by \cite{Gelfand:2003}, \cite{Jin:2007}, \cite{MacNab:2011, MacNab:2016}, \cite{Mart:2013, Mart:2017} among many others. \cite{Macnab:2018} reviewed some recent developments on multivariate Gaussian Markov random field models.
+We will show that some of the earlier work can be reconstructed in our proposed framework and some can be extended to graphical models.
 The paper is organized as follows.
-Section \ref{sec:spec} is our general framework and three special specifications.
-We present a real example with public health data in Section \ref{sec:app}.
-Section \ref{sec:dis} is a closing section with discussions.
+Section \ref{sec:spec} presents the general framework and three special parameterizations.
+Section \ref{sec:app} presents a real data example using the proposed models.
+Section \ref{sec:dis} contains further discussions and remarks.
+Technical details are given in the appendix.